Stragglers of the thick disc: Conclusions

 In the second part of the paper, we study the chemical patterns of the YAR stars compared to the thick disc reference sample.
-The individual $\alpha$\text-elements investigated are O, Mg, Si, S, Ca and Ti.
-Mg and O seem to be the main cause of the difference in the $\rm [\alpha/Fe]-[Fe/H]$ distribution between YAR and thick disc stars.
-Ca and Ti exhibit a clear shift between the two samples, but opposite to the trend for oxygen and magnesium.
+The individual $\alpha$\text-elements investigated are O, Mg, Si, S, Ca, and Ti.
+In particular, Mg and O seem to be the main cause of the difference in the $\rm [\alpha/Fe]-[Fe/H]$ distribution between YAR and thick disc stars.
+Also, Ca and Ti exhibit a clear shift between the two samples, but opposite to the trend for oxygen and magnesium.
 We find a clear offset in sodium of about $\rm \sim 0.1$ dex.
-The $\rm [Na/Fe]-mass$ distribution suggests the enhanced Na abundance in the YAR stars is linked to their increased masses.
-The enhancement could be related to some mixing phenomena, which could themselves depend onto the mass of the stars.
-Lastly we notice that the YAR stars tend to be more vanadium and cerium enhanced with respect to the standard thick disc population.
-The case of Ce is noteworthy, considering that s\text-neutron capture elements have been proposed as clues to mass transfer between an asymptotic giant branch star and a companion.
+The $\rm [Na/Fe]-mass$ distribution suggests that the enhanced Na abundance in the YAR stars is linked to their increased masses.
+The enhancement could be related to some mixing phenomena, which could, in turn, depend on the mass of the stars.
+Lastly, we notice that the YAR stars tend to be more vanadium- and cerium-enhanced with respect to the standard thick disc population.
+The case of Ce is noteworthy, considering that s\text-neutron capture elements have been proposed as clues to the existence of mass transfers between an asymptotic giant branch star and a companion.

-Finally we report the results obtained extending the YAR selection criterion to higher gravities in the APOGEE DR17 dataset.
+Finally, we report the results obtained after extending the YAR selection criterion to higher gravities in the APOGEE DR17 dataset.
 In particular, the dwarf YAR stars are located in the HRD in the same position where standard BSSs are observed.
 The fraction of dwarf stragglers of our dataset is lower than the number of BSSs found in the oldest (age $\rm >$ 1 Gyr) open clusters, but this could be due to our conservative cut on age.
-In light of these investigations, the formation pathway best consistent with our results is the mass acquisition via mass transfer in a binary system.
-It is possible however that the most massive straggler stars of our sample are produced by collision or coalescence.
+In light of these investigations, the formation pathway that is most consistent with our results is that of mass acquisition via mass transfer in a binary system.
+However, it is possible that the most massive straggler stars of our sample have been produced by collision or coalescence.

 \bibpunct{(}{)}{;}{a}{}{,}